humayuntanwar/100-days-of-Machine-Learning/README.md

   first time used linear Regression to test and train using linear_model from Linear Regression.
   ##### Libraries used : + numpy , sklearn

+### Day 4
+  firstly,we used regresion for forecasting and predicting the the future stock, also plotted the values
+  ##### Libraries used : + datetime , matplotlib and style from mpl